autometrics-dev/autometrics-rs/autometrics/src/README.md

 }
 ```

-## Configuring Autometrics

 ### Custom Prometheus URL

-Autometrics inserts Prometheus query links into function documentation.
-By default, the links point to `http://localhost:9090` but you can configure it to use a custom URL using an environment variable in your `build.rs` file:
+The Autometrics macro inserts Prometheus query links into function documentation.
+By default, the links point to `http://localhost:9090` but you can configure it to use a custom URL using a compile-time environment variable in your `build.rs` file:

 ```rust
 // build.rs